KomeijiForce/Codified_Profile_Koishiday_2025/README.md

 The test cases from the full 8 seasons of AGOT for code evolving experiments can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Benchmark_Full_AGOT).

 ### Benchmarking
 The following script can be used to benchmark characters from the Fandom Benchmark, character names can be found in `all_characters.json`.
-The method name should be inside `["vanilla", "textual profile", "codified rag", "codified profile"]`
+The method name should be inside `["vanilla", "textual profile", "codified rag", "codified profile"]`.
+When `llm_path` and `classifier_path` are set to the same, the role-playing LLM will also do the classification.

 ```
 python benchmark.py \